 Row 2: The second row is started with a chain one.
 Then single crochet into the first stitch, and into the first chain one space.
 Chain one, skip the next stitch, and single crochet into the chain space.
 Chain 1.

 Continue across, working a single crochet into the last chain-1 space and into last stitch.
 Chain 1 and turn.

 Row 3: The third row is started by working one single crochet into the first stitch.
 Chain one.

 Skip a stitch and single crochet into the next chain space.
 Chain 1.

 Repeat across, working a single crochet in the last stitch.
 Then repeat the last two rows.

-The moss stitch yields to a beautiful drape, which makes it ideal for washing dishes.
-Another bonus is a lot of chain-one spaces, which can help to speed up the drying time.
+The moss stitch yields to a soft drape, which makes it ideal for washing dishes.
+Another bonus is the chain-one spaces, which can help to speed up the drying time.